D-War: Critical response

-D-War received mostly negative reviews upon release in the U.S. As of June 2020, the film holds a 30% approval rating on the review aggregator Rotten Tomatoes, based on 37 reviews with an average rating of 3.96/10.
-The website's critics consensus reads: "Dragon Wars special effects can't make up for an unfocused script and stale acting".
-The film scored a 33 out of 100 at Metacritic, based on nine reviews indicating "general unfavorable reviews".
+On the review aggregator Rotten Tomatoes, the film holds an approval rating of 28% based on 36 reviews, with an average rating of 4.2/10.
+The website's critics consensus reads: "Dragon Wars special effects can't make up for an unfocused script and stale acting."
+Metacritic assigned the film a weighted average score of 31 out of 100 based on nine critics, indicating "general unfavorable reviews".

 Derek Elley of Variety, reviewing it at the Berlin Film Festival's market section, called it "visually entertaining, and superior to helmer Shim Hyung-rae's last monster movie (Yonggary in 1999)", while also saying the film had a "Z-grade, irony-free script", and "likely to end up the most expensive cult movie on DVD".
 The Hollywood Reporters Frank Scheck said that "the CGI effects are undeniably impressive" but that "the laughable story line, risible dialogue and cheap humor ... seriously detract from the fun".
 Luke Y. Thompson in L.A.
 Weekly derided the film as one "for connoisseurs of the 'totally preposterous crap' school of fantasy cinema...
 You know who you are: You have all the Warlock sequels on Laserdisc [and] the complete Leprechaun series on DVD" and says it's "funnier when it tries to be serious than when it goes for the gag".